oaworks/oa-works/src/policies/privacy.md

 ## Our Use of Your Data

-In general, the OA.Works uses the data collected to further its Vision and Mission.
+In general, OA.Works uses the data collected to further its Vision and Mission.
 We use user information to manage your membership and contact authors on your behalf.
 We may occationally use your email address to send you updates and alerts on Open Access and Open Access Advocacy.
 In addition to the metadata of the research papers, usernames, professions, and approximate locations will be publicly displayed in our data and website.
-To protect your privacy, the location data we collect is blurred by 11 kilometres.
+To protect your privacy, the location data we collect is blurred by 11 kilometers.

 ## Third Party Services